kalviumcommunity/MotivateMe/README.md

 ---

-# 🧠 Zero-Shot Prompting – MotivateMe
+## 🧠 Zero-Shot Prompting – MotivateMe

-## 🧾 Zero-Shot Prompt Used

 Provide a motivational quote that matches the user's current mood.
 Respond in JSON format with the keys: `mood`, `quote`, `author`, and `suggested_action`.
 The tone should be encouraging and supportive.

 ### ❓ Why is this Zero-Shot?